Supported Internships

 You can find out more from:

 • the Preparing for Adulthood team at Southend-on-Sea Council.
-You can contact the team by phone on 01702 215246 or by email at SENTeam@southend.gov.uk.
-This is the team that your Local Authority EHCP Co-ordinator works in, so you can also contact them directly
+You can contact the team on 01702 215246 or by email at SENTeam@southend.gov.uk.
+You can also contact your Local Authority EHCP Co-ordinator directly

 • Learning Support Teams at South Essex College or USP College, or your school SENCO